 MEET OUR CO-FOUNDERS & BOARD OF DIRECTORS

 BARRY TRIPP/ Co-Founder & President: Barry has been coaching & mentoring young, professional snowboarders, skateboarders, and surfers for decades.
 Barry is a LEVEL 200 USSA snowboard coach.
 Barry has coached at the college level and at the high school/middle school levels.
-From 2014-2017, Barry was the coach for the freeride and snowboard coach at the University of Maine Farmington – UMF.
+From 2014-2017, Barry was the coach for the freeride and snowboard program at the University of Maine Farmington – UMF.
 In the earlier days, Barry, was the snowboard program manager for Carrabassett Valley Academy.
 Barry was also a freelance coach traveling the world mentoring, coaching and inspiring young aspiring professional snowboarders, surfers and skateboards.
 Barry is always driven towards the passion, commitment and creativity that make snowboarding, surfing, and skateboarding fun.
 If you do not see Barry on a snowboard, you will probably see him on at a local skateboard park or surfing the waves throughout Maine surf breaks.
-Barry co-owns, with his wife Sherri, MOCEAN SURF SHOP & THE OCEAN TRIPP INN in Old Orchard Beach, Maine.
+Barry co-owns, with his wife Sherri, MOCEAN SURF And SKATE & THE OCEAN TRIPP INN in Old Orchard Beach, Maine.

 SHERRI TRIPP/ Co-Founder & Treasurer: Sherri has been a recreational snowboarder for nearly 20 years.
 Sherri and Barry have spent countless hours volunteering and assisting at snowboard venues during the years their son, Jasper, was riding and competing throughout the USA.
 Jasper now lives in the Tahoe area and is very involved with the launch and successes of THE RIDERS CLUB.
 Sherri was born and raised in Vinalhaven, Maine, an island off the coast of Rockland.
 After college, Sherri worked as a software consultant/engineer for technology start-ups during the .COM era in New York, New Jersey, Texas and California.
 Sherri is also a jewelry artist, certified yoga/Pilates, fitness professional instructor and coordinates & manages after school programs.

 SETH WESCOTT/ Executive Vice President (Pro snowboarder): A legend in snowboarding!!
 The list of accomplishments for Seth, including his two-time Olympic gold medalist speaks for itself.
 In 2006, Seth solidified his place in SBX history when he became the first man to win Olympic gold and he repeated that performance once again in 2010.
 Seth also holds the record for the most competition starts at WinterX and has countless snowboard awards & accomplishments through his career in World Cups, World Championships, Grand Prix’s and many more.
 Before SBX, Seth started riding pipe at the age of 10, where he began developing, his revolutionary skills and passion for the sport of snowboarding.
 Seth also enjoys surfing, reading and golfing.
 He also co-owns a restaurant called “The Rack BBQ” at Sugarloaf.
 Seth and his wife Kitt are the proud parents of their new baby girl.